ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 ### Warlock Pact
 As a warlock your spellcasting ability is granted to you by a patron whom you have made a magically binding pact with.
-You may attempt to commune with them your GM allows, and you MUST obey ANY demands your patron asks of you, or they may consider taking back your magic.
+You may attempt to commune with them your GM allows, and you may want to obey ANY demands your patron asks of you, or they may consider taking back your magic.
 Choose one patron from the following and refer to the end of this document for what the benefits of each are.

-- Devil
+- Infernal
-- Demon
+- Demonic
 - Celestial
+- Agrestal

 ### Pact Casting
 You are capable of casting spells thanks to your otherworldy pact.
 Your casting